-Many of us don’t put much thought into the materials that our clothes are made from beyond those generic descriptions, like, ‘soft’, ‘stretchy’, or ‘delicate’.
+If you’re concerned about the environmental impact of fashion, you probably spend some time reading garment tags to find out what your clothes are made of.
 When looking at labels it doesn’t take a magnifying glass to notice that one fabric comes up more than most: polyester.
 Considering its prevalence it is important to know exactly what you’ve got rubbing against your skin.
+We ask the question, how sustainable is polyester?

 When did polyester first arrive on the scene?